bcgov/smk-cli/docs/create-an-app.md

 `Select the type of map viewer` The SMK-CLI comes with two different map viewer options: `leaflet` or `ESRI 3D`.
 Press your arrow direction buttons up or down to choose an option, and press enter to select it.
 The default is `leaflet`.

-Note: Currently ESRI 3D support is experimental.
+Note: Currently Esri 3D support is experimental.

 `Select the base map` This will be the default map viewable on your application.
-Currently SMK uses the ESRI basemap layers:
+Currently SMK uses the Esri basemap layers:

+- Topographic
 - Streets
-- Topographic
-- NationalGeographic
+- Imagery
 - Oceans
+- ShadedRelief
+- DarkGray
 - Gray

-- DarkGray
+SMK also uses:

-- Imagery
+- StamenTonerLight

 Press your arrow direction buttons up or down to choose an option, and press enter to select it.
 The default is `Topographic`.

+`Enter an Esri API key` Several basemaps are provided by Esri and require the use of an API key.
+To get an API key, create an [ArcGIS Developer account](https://developers.arcgis.com/sign-up/) or [ArcGIS Online account](https://www.esri.com/en-us/arcgis/products/arcgis-online/trial) and then create an [API key](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) in the [developer dashboard](https://developers.arcgis.com/dashboard/).

 `Select the tools` Allows you to pre-select from a set of default SMK tools to activate.
 Press `space` to select, `a` to toggle all, `i` to invert selection.
 The options are: